-The primary purpose of this survey was to assess relative abundance and compute population estimates of reeffish found on natural reeffish habitat in the Gulf of Mexico.
+The primary purpose of this survey was to assess relative abundance and compute population estimates of reeffish found on natural reeffish habitats in the Gulf of Mexico.
 Video stereo cameras were used during the survey since they enabled the measurement of length frequencies.
-Each stereo camera contained paired black-and-white Video stereo still cameras along with a color mpeg camera in a cylindrical pressure housing.
+Each stereo camera contained paired black-and-white video stereo still cameras along with a color mpeg camera in a cylindrical pressure housing.
 Four of these were mounted in a camera array and were positioned orthogonally with the center of the camera mounted 51 cm above the bottom of the array.
 A chevron fish trap, that measured 1.83 x 1.83 x 0.75 meters with 3.81-cm mesh, was used to capture fish for ageing and other life history studies.
 Both the fish trap and camera array were baited with squid.
 The camera array was allowed to soak on the bottom for 30 minutes, and the fish trap soaked for one hour.
-In July and August 2012, Florida sampled 147 stations on the west Florida shelf.
-NOAA Fisheries conducted reeffish sampling in April through May 2012 and completed 206 stations.
+Florida sampled the west Florida shelf during June through September while NOAA Fisheries sampled around the Gulf of Mexico in May and June.